Jivan052/Validator/README.md

 # ValidateIt

-A React + Firebase web application that helps users validate business ideas using AI analysis and real-time news data.
+A Web application that helps users validate business ideas using AI analysis and real-time news data.

 ## Features